klesun-productions/klesun-productions.github.io/entry/public_personal/interviewing/senior_fullstack_questions.md

 - What is WebWorkers?
   - Expected answer: an API in browsers that allows you to utilize more than one CPU cores in your application for computation heavy operations, like data compression and video coding

-- When you create a Date object by passing it a datetime string without timezone offset, in which timezone will it be interpreted?
-  - Local time from windows settingss

 - How would you implement a form with file upload?
 How would you transfer these uploaded files to the server?
   - Something along the lines is expected: I would use `<input type="file">` element, form type `multipart-form` or base64 encoded json or a separate API call for each file with buffer as the payload.
 Answers like "using some file upload component library in React" would not be wrong either, but would make this question invalid as there would be nothing to check in such case.

 - What is ArrayBuffer data structure?
 Or Uint8Array?
   - A data structure representing binary data - an array of bytes, immutable.
 In this data structure you can store, for example, an image, or a pdf file or whatever.

+- What is the difference in the behaviour of `this.` in arrow functions and traditional non-arrow functions
+    - In traditional non-arrow functions `this` references the object whose member called function is, in arrow functions this references same as this of the scope where this function is created.

+- What does the yield keyword do?
+    - Yields a value into an iterator

+- What software do you normally use to compile javascript code into an executable program?
+  - Trap question.
+Javascript is an interpreted language, not compiled.
+Possible accepted alternate answers, though: webpack/bundler/vite/typescript/v8/browser/node/etc...

+- How many threads does javascript code normally use?
+    - Javascript handles concurrency with async callback and event loop rather than threads.

+- In javascript, what will be the result of 0.1 + 0.2?
+Not 0.3.
+Why?
+    - 0.30000000000000004.
+Because floating point numbers are stored in binary form so there are rounding errors in representing them as decimal.

+- When you create a Date object by passing it a datetime string without timezone offset, in which timezone will it be interpreted?
+    - Local time from windows settings

 (following questions are questionable, probably useless)